dward2/BME547/syllabus.md

 If you want to use AI to learn, ask for examples of short samples of code with complete explanation of how it works, with reference links so you can verify.
 Then, actually read the information generated, understand it, and then apply what you learned to your own code.
-Do not cut/paste the generated code.
-This significantly impedes learning (and can lead to academic dishonest as discussed below).
+Do not copy/paste the generated code.
+This significantly impedes learning (and can lead to academic dishonesty as discussed below).

 ### Policy